rezer0dai/rezer0dai.github.io/_posts/2019-06-11-rewheeler.md

 On the bottom line, seems introducing many noisy heads does not help as much, contradictory it seems breaks training, though need better evaluation and code corrections (mainly at part of synchronizing target with multiple explorer heads).

 ## RNN with goal
-As reinforcement learning tasks are sequence process by default, it sound for me more natural to encode state in form of hidden state of RNN rather than expect to be able to fit MDP to single state represenation by hand engineer or bunch of pixels.
+As reinforcement learning tasks are sequence process by default, it sound for me more natural to encode state in form of hidden state of GRU rather than expect to be able to fit MDP to single state represenation by hand engineer or bunch of pixels.
 While RNN may be seen as natural fit for this, it becomes more tricky once you want to use approach like HER, as once you change goal your entire hidden state for given sequence of state-action pairs becomes invalid!
 But not necessary.. once you force RNN works only over state representation (pixels) and apply goal after RNN output, you can use RNN as intended.
 Though i see another problem with RNN, particulary usage of hidden state as state representation, where hidden state meaning/representation is changing with learning loops quite fast, so it need to be recalculated every so often which is performance overhead you need to deal with, likely pararelization is efficient choice as replay buffer can be utilized while learning.
 ### Conclusion
 Again not properly tested, though i highlighted it in this section as it required quite [engineering efforts](https://github.com/rezer0dai/rewheeler/blob/master/utils/rnn.py), and i expect benefits out of it can manifest when used on raw input ( pixels -> pretrained CNN for features -> RNN -> goal -> action ).

 ## Implementation and Features
-In this section i briefly introduce some features and will point readers to the sourcecode.
+In this section i briefly introduce some features and will point readers to the source code.
 ### PPO
 In this post i mentioned i am using PPO (alongside DDPG), though i mention several times replay buffer and soft actor critic in that context.
 Thats right, actually my implementation bit deviate from standard one exactly in those aspects.
 Main reason behind it was that i wanted in rewheeler use one or another algorithm (ppo/ddpg/dqn/..) interchangeable or in tandem (cooperatitive).
   - First for using it this way i needed to create *Policy Heads* for actor at top of its policy neural net architecture, which outputs distribution.
 For DDPG / DQN distribution outputs original predictions so its just dummy wrapper, while PPO / REINFORCE / TRPO outputs by nature distribution, then only one place which need to deal differently for dummy and normal distribution is when working with policy loss but this is easy to handle by checking active gradients.